Railroad switch: Switch rails (points or point blades)

-In the UK and Commonwealth countries, the term points refers to the entire mechanism, whereas in North America the term refers only to the movable rails.
+In popular parlance in the UK and most other Commonwealth countries, the term points refers to the entire mechanism.
+In professional parlance, the term refers only to the movable rails and the entire mechanism is named turnout or points and crossings.
+Turnout and switch are terms used in North America in all contexts.

 In some cases, the switch blades can be heat treated for improvement of their service life.
 There are different kinds of heat treatment processes such as edge hardening or complete hardening.

 The cross-section of the switch blades also influences performance.
 New tangential blades perform better than old-style blades.

-Frog (common crossing)
+Crossing (frog)

-The frog, also known as the common crossing (or V-rail in Australian terminology), is the crossing point of two rails.
-This can be assembled out of several appropriately cut and bent pieces of rail or can be a single casting of manganese steel.
-On lines with heavy use the casting may be treated with explosive shock hardening to increase service life.
+The crossing or frog is the component that enables passage of wheels on either route through the turnout.
+It can be assembled out of several appropriately cut and bent pieces of rail or can be a single casting of manganese steel.
+On lines with heavy use, the casting may be treated with explosive shock hardening to increase service life.

-This term frog is taken from the part of a horse's hoof it most closely resembles.
-Certain types of overhead electrification systems that make use of trolley poles have similar devices referred to as wire frogs.

-On dual-gauge switches, a special frog is used where the third rail crosses the common rail.
-Denver and Rio Grande crews called this a "toad".

-A recent development on North American freight railroads is the flange-bearing frog, in which the wheel flange supports the weight of the vehicle as opposed to the tread.
-This design reduces impact loading and extends the life of the frog.

 Guard rail (check rail)

-A guard rail (check rail) is a short piece of rail placed alongside the main (stock) rail opposite the frog.
+A guard rail is a short piece of rail placed alongside the main (stock) rail opposite the crossing.
 These ensure that the wheels follow the appropriate flangeway through the frog and that the train does not derail.
-Generally, there are two of these for each frog, one by each outer rail.

 Check rails are often used on very sharp curves, even where there are no switches.

 Switch motor

-A switch motor (also known as a switch machine, point motor, point machine, or automater) is an electric, hydraulic or pneumatic mechanism that aligns the points with one of the possible routes.
+A switch motor or switch machine (point motor or point machine) is an electric, hydraulic or pneumatic mechanism that aligns the points with one of the possible routes.
 The motor is usually controlled remotely by the dispatcher (signaller in the UK).
 The switch motor also includes electrical contacts to detect that the switch has completely set and locked.
 If the switch fails to do this, the governing signal is kept at red (stop).
 There is also usually some kind of manual handle for operating the switch in emergencies, such as power failures, or for maintenance purposes.

 A patent by W. B. Purvis dates from 1897.